hemantdindi/ambari-blueprints-HDP-HDF/README.md

 It will setup passwordless-ssh, install ambari-server, ambari-agent and configure them as per you node details.
 It will configure ambari server in the silent mode and install Java Accordingly.

-When you create the Droplet, ensure that in the data section, you add the script as below -
+When you create the Droplet, ensure that in the User Data section, you add the script as below -

 ![Alt text](./Droplet-Data.PNG)